stoneyv/presidential_general_elections/README.md

 ```

 * Transformed data for 2000 through 2016 is in the output folder.
+* Transformed data uses USGS for 2004, 2008,and 2012.
+* Transformed data uses Federal Elections Project for 2000.
 * Alaskan data is not satisfactory.
 Resolving boroughs from precinct/district data.
 * The source of original data is cited and some of the data is in the data/ folder.
 * The transformation of data may be replicated using the jupyter ipython notebooks.